Carl Linnaeus: Human taxonomy

-Linnaeus's system of taxonomy was especially noted as the first to include humans (Homo) taxonomically grouped with apes (Simia), under the header of Anthropomorpha.

-German biologist Ernst Haeckel speaking in 1907 noted this as the "most important sign of Linnaeus's genius".
+Linnaeus's system of taxonomy was the first to include humans (Homo) taxonomically grouped with apes (Simia), under the header of Anthropomorpha.
+German biologist Ernst Haeckel speaking in 1907 called this the "most important sign of Linnaeus's genius".

-Linnaeus classified humans among the primates beginning with the first edition of Systema Naturae.
+Linnaeus classified humans among the primates, beginning with the first edition of Systema Naturae.
 During his time at Hartekamp, he had the opportunity to examine several monkeys and noted similarities between them and man.
-He pointed out both species basically have the same anatomy; except for speech, he found no other differences.
+He pointed out that they basically had the same anatomy; except for speech, he found no other differences.
 Thus he placed man and monkeys under the same category, Anthropomorpha, meaning "manlike".
 This classification received criticism from other biologists such as Johan Gottschalk Wallerius, Jacob Theodor Klein and Johann Georg Gmelin on the ground that it is illogical to describe man as human-like.
 In a letter to Gmelin from 1747, Linnaeus replied: (Note: Discussion of translation was originally made in this thread on talk.origins in 2005.
 For an alternative translation, see Gribbin & Gribbin (2008), p.
 56, or Slotkin (1965), p.
 180.)

 It does not please [you] that I've placed Man among the Anthropomorpha, perhaps because of the term 'with human form', but man learns to know himself.
 Let's not quibble over words.
 It will be the same to me whatever name we apply.
 But I seek from you and from the whole world a generic difference between man and simian that [follows] from the principles of Natural History.
 I absolutely know of none.
 If only someone might tell me a single one!
 If I would have called man a simian or vice versa, I would have brought together all the theologians against me.
 Perhaps I ought to have by virtue of the law of the discipline.